AppDaemon/appdaemon/docs/API.md

 ## run_at_sunrise()

-Run a callback at or around sunrise.
+Run a callback every day at or around sunrise.

 ### Synopsis